-Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced diminishing ore grades, leading to correspondingly lower gold production.
-The impact of the diminishing grades has been partially offset by an increase in tonnes mined and stacked on the heaps.
-The average London PM Fix during 2014 was \$1,266 per ounce, decreasing to \$1,160 per ounce in 2015 and averaged \$1,221 per ounce during the first half of 2016.
+Over the last eight quarters, as forecasted, the Company's Corihuarmi Mine has experienced diminishing ore grades.
+The impact of the diminishing grades has been offset by an increase in tonnes mined and stacked on the heaps.
+The average London PM Fix during 2014 was \$1,266 per ounce, decreasing to \$1,160 per ounce in 2015 and averaged \$1,260 per ounce during the first nine months of 2016.